QikaiGu/scalding-emr-tutorial/README.md

 gem install elasticity --no-rdoc --no-ri
 ```

-### Step 4b - Create an S3 Bucket
+### Step 4b - Create S3 Bucket
 ...or have the name of an existing bucket you'd like to use handy.
+I'll use `my-test-bucket` for the remainder of this document.

 ### Step 4c - Configure Your AWS Credentials